The mestiza muse

 This product will help clean your hair, loosen excess sebum, and leave your hair shaft as well as scalp surface free from any residuals.

-Ingredients: Water, **Sodium Lauroyl Methyl Isethionate, **Decyl Glucoside, **Sodium Cocoyl Isethionate, **Glycerin **Disodium Cocoamphodiacetate, **Propanediol, Panthenol (Pro-Vitamin B5), Polyquaternium-10, **Hydroxypropyl Methylcellulose, Biotin, **Vanillin, **Hydrolyzed Adansonia Digitata (Baobab) Seed Protein, *Nigella Sativa (Virgin Black Cumin) Oil, Stearamidopropyl Dimethylamine, Lactic Acid, Caprylhydroxamic Acid, **Rosmarinus Officinalis (Rosemary) Leaf Extract, **Boswellia Carterii Oil, **Lactobacillus/Punica Granatum Fruit Ferment Extract, **Lactobacillus/Pumpkin Ferment Extract, **Argania Spinosa Kernel Oil, **Cocos Nucifera (Coconut) Oil, **Citrus Aurantium Bergamia (Bergamot) Fruit Oil, **Anthemis Nobilis Flower Oil, **Geranium Maculatum Oil, **Citrus Paradisi (Grapefruit) Seed Oil, **Lavandula Angustifolia (Lavender) Oil, **Pogostemon Cablin Oil, **Citrus Aurantium Dulcis (Orange) Seed Oil, ** Citrus Nobilis (Mandarin Orange) Peel Oil, Caprylyl Glycol. *Certified Organic **Plant Derived 100% Oil Scent (no synthetic fragrance). ***BounceCurl changed its Preservative and removed Phenoxyethanol to a greener preservative in this formula.
+Ingredients: Water, **Sodium Lauroyl Methyl Isethionate, **Decyl Glucoside, **Sodium Cocoyl Isethionate, **Glycerin **Disodium Cocoamphodiacetate, **Propanediol, Panthenol (Pro-Vitamin B5), Polyquaternium-10, **Hydroxypropyl Methylcellulose, Biotin, **Vanillin, **Hydrolyzed Adansonia Digitata (Baobab) Seed Protein, *Nigella Sativa (Virgin Black Cumin) Oil, Stearamidopropyl Dimethylamine, Lactic Acid, Caprylhydroxamic Acid, **Rosmarinus Officinalis (Rosemary) Leaf Extract, **Boswellia Carterii Oil, **Lactobacillus/Punica Granatum Fruit Ferment Extract, **Lactobacillus/Pumpkin Ferment Extract, **Argania Spinosa Kernel Oil, **Cocos Nucifera (Coconut) Oil, **Citrus Aurantium Bergamia (Bergamot) Fruit Oil, **Anthemis Nobilis Flower Oil, **Geranium Maculatum Oil, **Citrus Paradisi (Grapefruit) Seed Oil, **Lavandula Angustifolia (Lavender) Oil, **Pogostemon Cablin Oil, **Citrus Aurantium Dulcis (Orange) Seed Oil, ** Citrus Nobilis (Mandarin Orange) Peel Oil, Caprylyl Glycol.

 Bounce Curl Enzyme Gentle Clarifying Shampoo

-$32.90 ($4.11 / Fl Oz)
+$35.00 ($4.38 / Fl Oz)

 #4 Kinky Curly Come Clean

 This shampoo doubles as a clarifying shampoo and chelating shampoo!
 The Kinky Curly Come Clean shampoo contains Phytic Acid, a natural chelating agent that eliminates harsh water minerals such as calcium and magnesium.
+The main surfactants are C14-16 olefin sulfonate and Coamidopropyl betaine.

-It is an all-natural substitute for EDTA obtained from soybeans and corn, which will soften hard water making it easier to rinse off while preventing any buildup on your hair strands.
+It is an all-natural substitute for EDTA obtained from soybeans and corn, which will soften hard water, making it easier to rinse off while preventing any buildup on your hair strands.

 Pamper your hair and scalp with this luxurious blend of Mandarin Orange extract and Sea Kelp, designed to delicately rid dulling buildup while sustaining its ideal moisture balance.